 1927 - Near East Christian Council established

 1928 - Cuba Bible Institute (West Indies Mission) opened.
 Jerusalem Conference of

 1929 - Christian & Missionary Alliance entered East Borneo (Indonesia)

-1930 - Christian & Missionary Alliance started work among Baouli tribe in the Côte
+1930 - Christian & Missionary Alliance started work among the Baouli tribe in the Côte

-1931 - HCJB radio station started in Quito, Ecuador by Clarence Jones.
+1931 - HCJB radio station was started in Quito, Ecuador by Clarence Jones.
 Baptist

 Mid-Missions entered Liberia

 1932 - Assemblies of God opened mission work in Colombia.
 Laymen's Missionary